BEFORE I

 Beek of the Netherlands have convinced me that euthanasia of human beings

-cannot be legitimately permitted in society, for risk of its inevitable abuse.
+cannot be permitted in society without the strongest checks for risk of its inevitable abuse.

 These two women above named had no justification for euthanasia, they were not